-On the backdrop of a robust economic growth of 7.6% based on conducive policies of Government of India, the Indian Automobile Industry has posted a satisfactory performance.
+On the backdrop of economic growth of 6.4% based on continued conducive policies of Government of India, the Indian Automobile Industry has posted a satisfactory performance except the commercial vehicle segment.

-The two-wheeler (2W) segment experienced approximately 10% growth, driven by increased model availability, the introduction of new products, and a positive market sentiment.
-This growth occurred alongside the burgeoning electric vehicle (EV) market and strategic launches in the premium segment.
+The two-wheeler (2W) segment experienced 11% growth, driven by increased model availability, the introduction of new products, buoyant urban demand and a pick up in rural demand.
+This growth occurred alongside the burgeoning electric vehicle (EV) market and strategic launches across all vehicle segments.

-The passenger vehicle (PV) segment grew by 7.4% reaching an all-time high.
-This was fuelled by enhanced vehicle availability, an attractive model mix, and substantial contributions from the SUV segment, which now commands a 50% market share.
+The passenger vehicle (PV) segment growth slowed to, specially the starting executive segment 3.7%.
+This was fueled by enhanced vehicle availability, an attractive model mix, and substantial contributions from the SUV segment, which now commands a 50% market share.